felixlu/awesome-stars/README.md

 - [EsperoTech/yaade](https://github.com/EsperoTech/yaade) - Yaade is an open-source, self-hosted, collaborative API development environment.
 - [teableio/teable](https://github.com/teableio/teable) - ✨ A Super Fast Airtable alternative build on top of Postgres
 - [Bowen7/regex-vis](https://github.com/Bowen7/regex-vis) - 🎨 Regex visualizer & editor
-- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Asana Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h